juju/docs/src/en/charms-destroy.md

 A service can take a while to "die", but if `juju status` reveals that the service is listed as dying, but also reports an error state, then the removed service will not go away.
-See section 'Caveats' below for how to manage services stuck in a dying state.
+See the 'Caveats' section below for how to manage services stuck in a dying state.

-**Note:** It is the responsibility of the charm author to implement the above 'stop hook' logic.
+!!!
+Note: It is the responsibility of the charm author to implement the above 'stop hook' logic.

 Any associated instances are tagged "dirty" to ensure they will not be reused.
 These can then be removed manually.
-See section 'Removing Machines' below.
+See the 'Removing Machines' section below.

 ## Removing units